-This cycle has no missing pass.
+This cycle has no missing pass, but 10 consecutive points are unusually missing over Pacific Ocean on pass 097.
 Missing measurements relative to a nominal ground track are plotted on figure 1.

 The map below illustrates missing 1Hz measurements in the GDRs, with respect to a 1 Hz sampling of a nominal repeat track.
 Missing measurements occur over land, especially regions with high relief.
 This is normal for use of median tracking mode.